isomerpages/moe-westspringpri-P0/_aboutus-folder/Contact Us/School Hours 2023.md

 description: ""
 third_nav_title: Contact Us
 ---
+All students are to report to school by 7.30 a.m.
 Please refer to the table below for the **school hours for** **Primary 1 to 6 in 2023.**

 ![](/images/Contact%20Us%20School%20Hours.png)